Jagan-18/Terraform_Doc/README.md

 **Security:** The state file can contain sensitive data, so it's important to store it securely, often using remote backends like **AWS S3** with encryption.

 ---
+## 13. Jr DevOps Engineer accidently deleted the state file, what steps should we take to resolve this?
+1. **Check for Backups**: Look for any existing backups of the state file (e.g., in S3, Terraform Cloud, or local backup systems).

+2. **Restore from Remote State**: If using remote state (like Terraform Cloud, AWS S3, or Azure Blob Storage), restore the state from there.

+3. **Run `terraform refresh`**: If you have an existing infrastructure, run `terraform refresh` to update the local state file with the current resource states.

+4. **Rebuild State**: If no backups exist, use `terraform import` to manually recreate the state for any existing resources.

+5. **Implement Safeguards**: Set up automated backups, use remote backends with versioning, and enable state file locking to prevent future accidental deletions.

+---